 There was no reason I’d choose him over finding a meditation resource I did connect with.

-If you “mumble” in your content marketing, you don’t provide a compelling reason for anyone to stop and pay attention.
+If you “mumble” in your content marketing for small businesses, you don’t provide a compelling reason for anyone to stop and pay attention.

 #3: Don’t ramble